adilhafeez299-cell/data-engineering-journey/00-docs/HOW_TO_USE_YOUR_PLANS.md

 ---

-## YOUR REALITY CHECK
+## YOUR REALITY CHECK (UPDATED DECEMBER 2025)

 ### What's Real About This Plan
 ✅ Your current job (MSP, £35k)
 ✅ Your gym schedule (5-6 days/week—non-negotiable)
 ✅ Your work hours (9-6 PM)
-✅ Your weekend availability (4-5 hours Sat, 4-5 hours Sun)
+✅ Your weekend availability (4-5 hours Sat, 4-5 hours Sun) ✅ **REVISED GOAL:** Junior SWE/Platform Engineer by Jan 2026 (£38k-£50k), then Data Engineer by mid-2027 (£60k-£75k)
-✅ Your goal (Data Engineer, £75k-£85k by July 2026)
-✅ Your dual-track strategy (job search + learning parallel)
-✅ Your learning resources (Bogdan, Mode Analytics, Databricks Academy, AWS)
-✅ Your certifications (real exams, real requirements)
+✅ Your dual-track strategy (job search + learning parallel) ✅ Your learning resources (Bogdan Python, then on-the-job learning) ✅ Your certifications (1-2 targeted, not 3 rushed)
-✅ Your timeline (9 months, achievable)
+✅ **REVISED TIMELINE:** 18-24 months (Nov 2025 → Jul 2027), more sustainable

 ### What's Uncertain (But Planned For)
-⚠️ Will you get stepping-stone job offer?
-(Plan assumes yes, contingency if no)
-⚠️ Will you pass all certs on first try?
-(Retake buffers built in)
+⚠️ Will you get Junior SWE/Platform Engineer offer by Jan 2026?
+(Realistic, but not guaranteed) ⚠️ Will you get Data Engineer offer by Jul 2027?
+(Much more likely with 18-24mo experience) ⚠️ Will you pass certs on first try?
+(Retake buffers built in) ⚠️ What if life happens?
+(Contingency plans included, timeline is flexible)
-⚠️ Will you land Data Engineer offer by July?
-(Timeline is achievable, not guaranteed)
-⚠️ What if life happens?
-(Contingency plans included)

 ### What Will Determine Success
-1. **Consistency** (showing up every weekend)
+1. **Consistency** (showing up every weekend, Nov 2025 - Jan 2026)
-2. **Focus** (one thing at a time, no distractions)
-3. **Follow-through** (finishing projects, not abandoning them)
-4. **Honesty** (real check-ins, admitting when behind)
+2. **Securing engineering role** (Junior SWE/Platform Engineer by Jan 2026)
+3. **On-the-job learning** (applying yourself fully in new role, 40hrs/week)
+4. **Weekend supplements** (5-8hrs/week data skills, 2026-2027)
+5. **Patience** (18-24 months to build strong foundation, not rushing)
-5. **Flexibility** (adjusting intelligently when needed)
+6. **Flexibility** (adjusting intelligently when needed)

 ---

 ## WHAT NOT TO DO

 ### ❌ DON'T
-- Read all 26 weeks at once (you'll get overwhelmed)
+- Read all weeks at once (focus on current week only)
 - Add new courses mid-phase (breaks focus)
 - Skip recovery weeks (they're part of the strategy)
 - Copy-paste code from tutorials (defeats the purpose)
 - Polish projects endlessly (working > perfect)
 - Expect to work weeknights + weekends (you'll burn out)
 - Ignore the check-in template (accountability matters)
-- Adjust the plan every week (one monthly review is enough)
+- **Apply to Cloud Support roles if you can get engineering roles** (lateral move vs. career growth)
-- Apply to Data Engineer jobs before May 2026 (wrong time)
+- **Apply to Data Engineer jobs before mid-2027** (need 18-24mo engineering experience first)
+- **Rush the timeline** (9-month sprint was too aggressive, 18-24mo is sustainable)

 ### ✅ DO
-- Read only your current week
+- Read only your current week (Weeks 1-8 focus now)
-- Focus on one phase at a time
-- Code everything yourself
+- Code everything yourself (no copy-paste)
-- Build imperfect projects fast
+- Complete Project 1 by Jan 2026
+- Apply to Junior SWE/Platform Engineer roles (5-10 quality applications)
 - Take recovery weeks seriously
-- Report honestly on Sunday evenings
+- Report honestly on Friday evenings
 - Ask for help when stuck >30 minutes
+- **Prioritize engineering roles over support roles** (career trajectory matters)
+- **Be patient with 18-24 month timeline** (sustainable > rushed)
 - Trust the process
 - Show up consistently